Student Affairs Awards

 Recipients will be evaluated based on evidence of one or more of the following:

-• Leading efforts within or beyond the scope of one’s position to create and support a socially-just learning and work environment for all.
+• Leading efforts within or beyond the scope of one’s position to create and support an inclusive learning and work environment for all.

-• Personally and professional demonstrate a sense of commitment, spirit, and integrity to social justice.
+• Personally and professionally demonstrate a sense of commitment, spirit, and integrity.

-• Commitment of creating an inclusive and supportive campus climate within primary work and beyond.
+• Commitment to creating an inclusive and supportive campus climate within primary work and beyond.

-• Increases the consciousness of inequities within policies and/or practices and advocates for positive change to best impact the university’s students, faculty, staff, and greater communities.
+• Advocates for positive change in policies, practices, and beyond to best impact the university’s students, faculty, staff, and greater communities.

 Dr. Lori Berquam, former Dean of Students, was a champion for the development of and a devotee to amplifying the Wisconsin Experience as an integral element for each student while at UW.
 This award, as part of her legacy, extends that investment and recognizes champions who have used their work at UW-Madison to have a positive and significant impact within the student community.
 This work may be demonstrated through a variety of contexts, which may include but are not limited to, the quality and depth of their efforts to bring together campus and the communities within it.
 Specifically, the Wisconsin Experience is characterized by close integration of in- and out-of-class experiences; by active, creative and entrepreneurial engagement in real-world problems; and by offering students leadership in their learning.